shruti-singh/shruti-singh.github.io/_pages/about.md

 ## News
+**Feb 2022:** [The Inefficiency of Language Models in Scholarly Retrieval: An Experimental Walk-through](https://arxiv.org/abs/2203.15364) accepted at Findings of ACL 2022!
+**Feb 2022:** Selected for Prime Minister’s Research Fellowship (PMRF)!
 **July 2021:** Excited to attend [Science of Science Summer School S4 2021](https://s4.scienceofscience.org/)!
 **May 2021:** [TweeNLP: A Twitter Exploration Portal for Natural Language Processing](http://lingo.iitgn.ac.in:5001/twitter/ACL2020) will appear at ACL-IJCNLP Demonstrations 2021.
 **May 2021:** [COMPARE: A  Taxonomy and Dataset of Comparison Discussions in Peer Reviews](https://github.com/shruti-singh/COMPARE) got accepted at the Joint Conference on Digital Libraries (JCDL) 2021.